Load dplyr and stringr packages into R workspace

 ## 3 mangosteen purple 5

-We see that this resulting data table presents only the three fruits that are included in both dt1
+We see that this resulting data table presents only the three fruits that are included in both dt1 and dt2.

-are preserved in the final merged data table.
-For non-matching pairs, R
+In a full join operation, all unique elements across dt1 and dt2 are preserved in the final merged data table.
+For non-matching pairs, R will fill in an NA value.

 full_join(dt1, dt2)